-1. Prior to visual acquisition, vertical separation from the system must be maintained, normally 4000 feet or more below the published 7/175-70-FALL ONTR raindrop.
+1. Prior to visual acquisition, vertical separation from the system must be maintained, normally 4000 feet or more below the published 7000-70-Fatt Ann saindsop.
 An additional safety factor can be obtained by flying a 5 or 10 degree offset heading when in the known area of the system and just prior to station passage.
-This can be determined from experience in working with the EDF Operator and from an ETA provided by the navigator based on the predicted grid reference as determined from bearings of the other force aircraft.
+This can be determined from experience in working with the EDF Operator and from an ETA provided by the navigator based on the predicted girld reference as determined from bearings of the other force aircraft.

-2. Upon electronic station passage, slow the aircraft to a stabilized airspeed (120 - 131 KIAS recommended) at which the weather box will be flown.
+2. Upon electronic station passage, slow the aircraft to a stabilised airspeed (120 - 131 KIAS recommended) at which the weather box will be flown.
 This slow down and entry into the weather box may be done in any number of ways.
 Two of which are mentioned here: